 Upon graduating in 2008, Laura worked as a full time technician at Rhode Island School of Design (RISD) textile department, where she gained invaluable hands on experience and technical expertise, working not only assisting the students and faculty but also visiting artists and professionals in the industry.
-After exploring part-time interests and founding a non-profit arts organization, she took a great step in her career, accepting a full time position as a textile designer in Shanghai, China.
-For six and a half years Laura worked as the head textile designer for ICICLE, a high-end, forward thinking, local fashion brand with a philosophy, MADE IN NATURE.
+After exploring part-time interests and founding a non-profit arts organization, she took a great step in her career, accepting a full time position as a textile designer in Shanghai, China in 2011.
+For over six and a half years Laura worked as the head textile designer for ICICLE, a high-end, forward thinking, local fashion brand with a philosophy, MADE IN NATURE.
 ICICLE is one of China's leading environmentally conscious fashion companies, promoting a comfortable, sustainable and professional lifestyle.
 Her experience not only included intense design work but also sourcing, visiting and liaising with factories, suppliers and attending trade shows in China as well as Europe and Japan.

-Laura, now based in California in the San Francisco Bay Area, works independently as a freelance designer and consultant.
+In 2018, Laura chose to relocate to California in the San Francisco Bay Area, while still traveling to China for special projects.
+She worked independently as a freelance designer, contractor and consultant.
 She offered her expertise and designs for commercial as well as boutique projects both in China and the US.